bacalhau-project/bacalhau/docs/integration/apache-airflow.md

 ### Example DAG: chaining jobs

-While Airflow's pinwheel is warming up in the background, let's take a look at the `hello_world.py` break down below.
+While Airflow's pinwheel is warming up in the background, let's take a look at the `hello_world.py` breakdown below.

 > In brief, the first task of this DAG prints out "Hello World" to stdout, then automatically pipe its output into the subsequent task as an input file.
 The second task will simply print out the content of its input file.